darkrelics/eidolon-engine/documentation/incremental-implementation.md

   "StoryID": "forest-adventure-001",
   "SegmentID": "seg-rest-001",
   "SegmentType": "rest",
-  "ShortStatus": "Resting at the campfire", "DefaultStatus": "You rest by the warm campfire, tending to your wounds", "SegmentDuration": 600, // 10 minutes
+  "SegmentActivity": "Resting at the campfire", "SegmentTitle": "You rest by the warm campfire, tending to your wounds", "SegmentDuration": 600, // 10 minutes
   "RestSegment": true,
   "NextSegmentID": "seg-forest-003"